Our work is guided by six principles

 Push Pull’s working relationships are established through shared values of care for the earth, equity and empowerment.
 The textile industry is strengthened through racial justice, intersectional environmentalism and recognition of cultural provenance.
 Our partnerships are formed on the basis of trust, mutual respect and clearly defined representation.

-Indigenous and cultural craft innovation is ancient and sacred, and much of this ingenuity has been appropriated, stolen and re-contextualised for economic gain by the Global North.
+So much Indigenous and cultural craft innovation has been appropriated, stolen and re-contextualised for economic gain by the Global North.
 Push Pull strives to set just standards for ethicality and accountability in craft and design.

 Locality

-As part of an interdependent network of handmakers, Push Pull fosters and invests in local economies.
-In my community, I partner with small businesses, conservation societies, secondhand suppliers and buy-and-sell groups.
-I also work with regional partners in Australia, Japan, Taiwan and India to exchange goods, skills and knowledge.
+As part of an interdependent network of producers, Push Pull fosters and invests in local economies.
+In the community, we partner with small businesses, conservation societies, secondhand suppliers and buy-and-sell groups.
+We also work with regional partners in Australia, Japan, Taiwan and India to exchange goods, skills and knowledge.

 Push Pull rejects the concept of monopolistic companies and centralised supply chains, and embraces collective and cooperative systems of reciprocity.